kaisersoftapps/docs/docs/script-master/external-editor.md

 :::warning

 All the code in the editor will be replaced by the code from your IDE.
-If this happens unintentionally, click "Disconnect" and press "Ctrl+Z" in the editor to revert the changes.

 :::